Getting your home loan: Fixed or floating rate?

 Floating rate packages

 Increasingly, banks offer floating rate home loan packages pegged to the bank’s fixed deposit interest rates, which may be less volatile.
-DBS offers floating packages pegged to Fixed Deposit Home Rate 24 (FHR24)*, which is transparent and less volatile compared to other market benchmarks such as the one-month or three-month Singapore Interbank Offered Rate (SIBOR).
+DBS offers floating packages pegged to Fixed Deposit Home Rate (FHR).
+The FHR benchmarks reference the prevailing Singapore Dollar fixed deposit interest rate for amounts S$1,000 to S$9,999 or such other sum as we may specify.
+This is less volatile compared to other market benchmarks such as the three-month Singapore Overnight Rate Average (SORA).
 That being said, it is important to note that packages pegged to the bank’s fixed deposit rates are still subject to change at the bank’s discretion.

 Which package works better for you?